awillard1/Web-Vuln-Learning/README.md

 Read the example php files to determine what parameters are to be used and discover what needs to be done to get the vulnerability to fire.

-The source of the php file is to be used.
+The source of the php files can be used to identify what may be wrong or how to get to a solution.

 > NOTE: The number assigned to the example does not indicate if the payload is easier or harder than the previous.